 - Assemble the AC Recharge Kit – Put together the rubber hose, pressure gauge and refrigerant can.

-- Find the High Pressure Port – Consult the owners manual as this is where the recharging happens.
+- Find the Low Pressure Port – Consult the owners manual as this is where the recharging happens.

 - Clean the Low Pressure Port – Optional but debris does form near this port but is a worthwhile task.